-The City park and Tsuru Island are open daily from sunrise to sunset.
+Main City Park and Tsuru Island are FREE and open daily from sunrise to sunset.
 This is a public garden created and maintained by dedicated volunteers.
 We ask that all visitors to follow our rules so everyone can continue to enjoy our treasure.

 - Stay on the path.

-- Strollers and bicycles are requested to be left outside the gardens.
+- Strollers are requested to be left outside the garden area

-Finding Tsuru Island is quite simple.
+Finding Gresham Japanese Garden is quite simple.
 Head to Historic Downtown Gresham and enter through Main City Park off of Powell Blvd and Main Street.

 Garden tours are typically given by the Japanese Garden’s lead gardener, Jim Card.
 Tours are available for groups larger than five people and are by appointment only.